Skip to content

 • Use LAZ instead of LAS for point clouds — lossless compression reduces file sizes by 5–10x with no quality loss

-• Use GLB instead of OBJ for 3D models — GLB embeds textures, OBJ requires a separate MTL file
+• Use GLB instead of OBJ for 3D models — GLB embeds textures in a single file

 • Name files descriptively — clients see the original filename in share links